Rental Guides · Last updated 2 June 2026

 Large room or ensuite €480 to €600 Newer builds, near the seafront or Centro.
 Fills quickly.

 These are all-in figures.
 Most shared flats in La Linea include WiFi and utilities in the room price.
-If a listing says the price is bills-excluded, factor in roughly €50 to €80 per person per month for electricity, water and gas depending on the season.
+If a listing says bills are excluded, factor in roughly €50 to €80 per person per month for electricity, water and gas depending on the season.

 Quick tip: If someone is asking over €600 for a room in La Linea with no ensuite, look at other options first.
-That price point starts competing with a small studio flat, and you'd have your own space for similar money.
+That price point starts competing with a small studio flat, and you would have your own space for similar money.

 Which Areas of La Linea Are Best for House Shares?

-La Linea isn't huge, but the area you end up in does make a difference to your daily life.
-Here's a practical breakdown of the three main zones where most house shares are found:
+La Linea is not huge, but the barrio you end up in makes a real difference to daily life.
+Here is a practical breakdown of the three main zones where most house shares are found:

-The central area around Calle Real and the Plaza Cruz de Herrera is the most convenient spot.
-Shops, cafes and the bus to the border are all walking distance.
-It's also where most of the older apartment buildings are, so you get more variety in what's available.
+The central area around Calle Real and the main squares is the most convenient spot.
+Shops, cafes and bus connections to the border are all walking distance.
+It is also where most of the older apartment buildings are, so you get more variety in what is available.
 Slightly pricier than the outskirts, but most people find the convenience worth it.

 La Atunara

-The Atunara neighbourhood is down by the port and the old fishing area.
-It has a genuinely local, unhurried feel to it.
+The Atunara neighbourhood sits down by the port and the old fishing quarter.
+It has a genuinely local, unhurried feel.
 Fewer tourist-facing businesses and more of the real day-to-day life of the town.
 Rooms here can be good value, and the beach is close.
 Less convenient for the border crossing, so it suits people who work locally rather than frontier workers specifically.

 Where to Find Rooms and Flatmates